-1. Use additional supports for workpieces which extend beyond the saw table.
-Large workpieces can shift, twist, rise from table or fall after they are cut.

-2. Helpers can be hit by a thrown workpiece, workpiece chips or pieces of the blade.
+- 1. Use additional supports for workpieces which extend beyond the saw table.
+Large workpieces can shift, twist, rise from table or fall after they are cut. - 2.
+Helpers can be hit by a thrown workpiece, workpiece chips or pieces of the blade.
 Use table extensions or other supports.
 Do not use helpers.

-3. Helpers can cause the workpiece to kickback.
+Helpers can cause the workpiece to kickback.
 Do not use other people to support or assist in feeding or pulling the workpiece.
-Use table extensions.
-See Recommended Accessories section of the manual.

-4. When table extensions over 24 inches wide are added to either side of the saw, make sure you either bolt the saw to the floor or support the outer end of the extension from the floor with sturdy legs or an outrigger.
+Use table estensions. - 3.
+When table extensions over 24 inches wide are added to either side of the saw, make sure you either bolt the saw to the floor or support the outer end of the extension from the floor with sturdy legs or an outrigger.